 Today, we’ve reached a point where not only is remote work possible, but companies are increasingly coming up with creative products to boost remote team productivity.
 Some of these tools are straightforward––others are tools you may not even have known you needed.

-So let’s dive into our roundup of the best productivity tools for remote teams in 2020.
+So let’s dive into our roundup of the best productivity tools in 2020.

 No More Scheduling Hassle

 Remote or not, time management is one of the main challenges of working, period.
 But when you have a remote team, things get a little complicated.